How to buy a new car

 Follow these steps

 Get pre-approved.
 Whether you’re buying new or used, getting pre-approved is the best way to know how much car you can afford.
-To get pre-approved for a vehicle loan at Oregon State Credit Union, just drop by any branch, apply online, or call 800-732-0173 to apply.
+To get pre-approved for a vehicle loan at Oregon State Credit Union,apply online, call 800-732-0173 or drop by any branch,

-If you’re looking at a new model or a newly updated model, there won’t be any information on the cost to own.
+If you’re looking at a new model or a newly updated model, there won’t be any information on the cost to own the vehicle.
 Things like vehicle repair history are easier to find for used cars.
 Nevertheless, you can get an idea of how reliable this car will be by examining similar models from the same car manufacturer.

 You can find dealer prices for most makes and models by searching online.